U+262F Yin Yang

 The glyph is not a composition.
 It has no designated width in East Asian texts.
 In bidirectional text it acts as Other Neutral.
 When changing direction it is not mirrored.
 The word that U+262F forms with similar adjacent characters prevents a line break inside it.

 The CLDR project calls this character “yin yang” for use in screen reading software.
-It assigns these additional labels, e.g. for search in emoji pickers: religion, tao, taoist, yang, yin.
+It assigns these additional labels, e.g. for search in emoji pickers: difficult, lives, religion, tao, taoist, total, yang, yin, yinyang.

 This character is designated as an emoji.
 It will be rendered as monochrome character on conforming platforms.
 To enable colorful emoji display, you can combine it with